Sam5440/Genshin_Impact_Teleport/README.md

 > **Update Log**
 >
-> Now, you can download each directory as a separate zip file,just click it --> [Genshin_Impact_Teleport/download](https://github.com/Sam5440/Genshin_Impact_Teleport/tree/download)
+> Now, you can download each directory as a separate zip file.
+Just click it --> [Genshin_Impact_Teleport/download](https://github.com/Sam5440/Genshin_Impact_Teleport/tree/download)

 ---
-> The current 3.4 point has not yet been announced, the expected announcement time is mid-February
+> The current 3.4 points have yet to be announced.
+The expected announcement time is mid-February
 >
-> Incidentally, mihoyo has made changes to the data for 3.4 and there will be discrepancies with the data I have.
-The data added for 3.4 may be missing and you will need to refine it yourself.
+> Incidentally, Mihoyo has changed the data for 3.4, and there will be discrepancies with the data I have.
+The data added for 3.4 may need to be included, and you will need to refine it yourself.
 >

 - [Disclaimer](#disclaimer)